LeminIkhalih/projet/README.md

 - **Objective 1**: configuration ldap server
 - **Objective 2**: How to set up an authority server that accepts certification requests, creates them, then signs them in order to verify their state
-- **Objective 3**:
+- **Objective 3**: how to connect ldap with clients and generate certificate
 ## Flow

-When thinking of chatroom capabilities, our elegant application you will need the following set of features:

 1- **Client side :**
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;.
 Register -> Enter credentials (first time)